Bishop Gary Mueller

 South Central Jurisdiction

-Bishop Gary E. Mueller was elected to the episcopacy in 2012.
-He is the Resident Bishop of the Arkansas Area, which includes the Arkansas Conference in the South Central Jurisdiction of The United Methodist Church.
+Bishop Gary E. Mueller was elected to the episcopacy in 2012 by the South Central Jurisdiction.
+He served as the resident bishop of the Arkansas Area, which includes the Arkansas Conference in the South Central Jurisdiction of The United Methodist Church.

 After a friend invited him to attend UMYF his sophomore year of high school, Mueller came to a point of being ready to profess his faith in Christ.
 His call to ministry began to emerge a few years later, while he attended the University of Kansas.
 He went on to receive his theological education at Iliff School of Theology in Denver, Colorado, and at Perkins School of Theology at Southern Methodist University in Dallas, Texas.
 He was ordained an Elder in the North Texas Conference in 1981.